Mark Messier: Post-playing career

 After his retirement, Messier appeared in a Versus television special in the United States highlighting his "Mark Messier Leadership Camp," which allowed New Yorkers to mix seminars in leadership and working with others with hockey games against former Rangers, including a scrimmage at Madison Square Garden.
-Messier occasionally worked as a studio analyst on NHL on Versus, served as an in-game analyst for The NHL All-Star Game on Versus, and has been a guest commentator on NHL on NBC.
+Messier occasionally worked as a studio analyst on NHL on Versus, served as an in-game analyst for The NHL All-Star Game on Versus and has been a guest commentator on NHL on NBC.
 In 2014, Messier joined Rogers Communications as a spokesperson and occasional analyst for the company's national NHL coverage.
 He appeared on various Rogers NHL GameCentre Live advertisements including the Vancouver Canucks-themed ad which drew backlash towards their fanbase.
 In 2021, Messier signed a deal with ESPN/ABC to lead their new look studio coverage, as ESPN and ABC will air NHL games for the first time in 17 years.

 Messier was featured in a Lay's chips campaign that aired in Canada in the late 1990s and early 2000s.
 The commercials originally featured Messier being challenged to a bet by a local hockey fan, who bets that Messier cannot eat just one potato chip, about the Lay's slogan "bet you can't eat just one."
-Messier loses the bet, and ends up playing in a local "beer league" hockey game (for a team called "The Pylons"), which he easily dominates.
+Messier loses the bet and ends up playing in a local "beer league" hockey game (for a team called "The Pylons"), which he easily dominates.
 Later variations would have Messier himself making the same bet.
-He was also featured in Lay's ads in the U.S. where he asked neighbors to borrow ice, sugar, or a hairdryer (playing on his bald head) to get chips.
+He was also featured in Lay's ads in the U.S. where he asked neighbours to borrow ice, sugar, or a hairdryer (playing on his bald head) to get chips.